-The sagebrush-dominated habitats of the site support a variety of Wyoming wildlife species, including grazing animals such as pronghorn (Antilocapra americana), mule deer (Odocoileus hemionus), and elk (Cervus canadensis); predators such as coyote (Canis latrans), badger (Taxidea taxus), and long-tailed weasel (Mustela frenata); and smaller mammals such as deer mice (Peromyscus maniculatus), the least chipmunk (Eutamias minimus), prairie dogs (Cynomys spp.), and rabbits (Sylvilagus and Lepus spp.).
-Many raptor species are known to occur in the region, including the golden eagle (Aquila chrysaetos), ferruginous hawk (Buteo regalis), Swainson's hawk (Buteo swainsoni), Northern harrier (Circus cyaneus), rough-legged hawk (Buteo lagopus), and American kestrel (Falco sparverius).
+The sagebrush-dominated habitats of the site support a variety of Wyoming wildlife species, including grazing animals such as pronghorn (Antilocapra americana), mule deer

+(Odocoileus hemionus), and elk (Cervus canadensis); predators such as coyote (Canis latrans), badger (Taxidea taxus), and long-tailed weasel (Mustela frenata); and smaller mammals such as deer mice (Peromyscus maniculatus), the least chipmunk (Eutamias minimus), prairie dogs (Cynomys spp.), and rabbits (Sylvilagus and Lepus spp.).
+Many raptor species are known to occur in the region, including the great horned owl (Bubo virginianus), golden eagle (Aquila chrysaetos), ferruginous hawk (Buteo regalis), Swainson's hawk (Buteo swainsoni), northern harrier (Circus cyaneus), rough-legged hawk (Buteo lagopus), and American kestrel (Falco sparverius).
 With the exception of the golden eagle and the rough-legged hawk, these birds migrate from the area in the fall and return to the region in early spring.
-Sage grouse (Centrocercus urophasianus), as well as many species of songbirds and shorebirds also occur in the project vicinity.
-Wildlife observations are routinely documented on the project area and presented by KUC in the annual reports under Wyoming DEQ/LQD Permit to Mine #481 (1997-2015).
+Greater sage-grouse (Centrocercus urophasianus), as well as many species of songbirds and shorebirds also occur in the Project vicinity.
+Wildlife observations are routinely documented on the Project area and presented by Kennecott in the annual reports under Wyoming DEQ/LQD Permit to Mine #481 (1997-2015).